-Air Fryer Roasted Asparagus is incredibly quick, easy, and delicious to make.
+Air Fryer Roasted Asparagus is quick, easy, and delicious.
 With just a few ingredients, this recipe will let the asparagus shine while producing a tender and irresistible side dish or appetizer.

 WHY THIS RECIPE WORKS

 - This recipe uses 3 ingredients!
-It doesn't get much simpler than this for an easy side dish for a busy weeknight dinner.
+It isn't much simpler than this for an easy side dish for a busy weeknight dinner.

 - It's healthy and delicious!
 Roasted to perfection with crispy tips.
 It's low carb, low calorie, and will fit any diet.